Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Introduction

 In this paper, we aim to systematically and quantitatively investigate the abstract reasoning of LLMs.
 We first formally define the abstract reasoning metric.
 Then we carry out abstract reasoning and knowledge probing tasks for a preliminary study.
 Our investigation comprises two main components: the reasoning tasks can quantify the abstract reasoning capabilities of LLMs.
 The generic fact probing task can give a further analysis from the perspective of generic fact mastery.
-Hereafter, we improve abstract reasoning of LLMs based on the analysis of the preliminary study.
+Hereafter, we improve abstract reasoning in LLMs based on the analysis of the preliminary study.
 Unlike existing chain-of-thought~(CoT) methods~\cite{wei2021finetuned,kojima2022large}, which conduct reasoning with uncontrolled step-by-step explanation, we create a dataset AbsR tailored for abstract reasoning.
 AbsR not only includes generic facts but also their guided explanations, offering a coached approach to understand the process of reasoning with common patterns.
-Finally, to make LLMs subconsciously exploit the generic fact like humans, we design a simple but effective learning paradigm called meaningful learning to simulate the implicit knowledge learning process~\cite{du2019modeling}, enabling LLMs to implicitly learn and utilize generic facts for reasoning under the guidance of generic facts and the generic-fact-guided explanation.
+Finally, to make LLMs subconsciously exploit the generic fact like humans, we design a simple but effective learning paradigm called meaningful learning~(MeanLearn) to simulate the implicit knowledge learning process~\cite{du2019modeling}, enabling LLMs to implicitly learn and utilize generic facts for reasoning without requiring generic facts as input.

-Extensive experiments across multiple reasoning and natural language understanding benchmarks, demonstrate that our proposed paradigm for meaningful learning not only improves general reasoning of LLMs, but also excels in abstract reasoning.
+We evaluate MeanLearn on six out-of-domain~(OOD) reasoning and language understanding benchmarks.
+Experimental results demonstrate that MeanLearn not only improves general reasoning of LLMs but also excels in abstract reasoning.
 This distinction in performance is particularly pronounced in the realm of abstract reasoning, underscoring the unique efficacy of our approach in nurturing the higher-order thinking skills that are essential for sophisticated cognitive processing in artificial intelligence systems.
 Further analysis and ablation studies yield additional evidence supporting the effectiveness of our approach.
+We summarize our contributions as follows: \begin{itemize} \item We provide a systematic and quantitative analysis of abstract reasoning in current LLMs, and we develop an abstract reasoning dataset with generic-fact-guided explanations. \item We propose meaningful learning to improve abstract reasoning in LLMs with generic fact. \item We achieve significant improvement in general reasoning and abstract reasoning on various OOD reasoning and language understanding benchmarks. \end{itemize}